PlexiBot/documentation/commands/admin/mute.md

 This role is created the first time you mute a user.
 A permission override in every channels of your server is then created to remove the `Send Messages` permission.
 The role should be updated automatically when you create a new channel.

-If the role happens to be broken on your server, you can force Vexera to regenerate it by deleting (or renaming) the role and applying a new mute.
+If the role happens to be broken on your server, you can force Vexera to regenerate it by deleting (or renaming) it and applying a new mute.